AlexanderMakarov/am-budget-view/README.md

 - [x] Add CI for pull requests (different branches).
 - [x] Parse CSV-s from online.ameriabank.am.
 - [x] Propagate not fatal errors from parsing files into report.
+- [x] Parse XLS-s from myameria.am.
-- [ ] Parse InecoBank XLS files which are sent in emails and InecoBank doesn't allow to download data older than 2 years.
+- [x] Parse InecoBank XLS files which are sent in emails and InecoBank doesn't allow to download data older than 2 years.
 - [ ] Rename repo to don't be tied to Inecobank.
 - [ ] Write instruction about both options for Ameriabank transactions.
 Record new video(s).